shubhangidoltade/Crowdfunding-Analysis/README.md

    Key   KPIs include project by outcomes, project distribution by location and category,  and success metrics like amount raised, number of backers, and campaign duration.

-• Analyzed 140,313 successful projects raising $1.34 billion, highlighting strong crowdfunding potential.
+• 140,313 successful projects raising $1.34 billion, highlighting strong crowdfunding potential.

 • Identified top-performing categories (Comics, Fiction, Fashion) and advised creators to choose categories with higher success rates.